 By traveling through the Ukraine by car I knew I would be able to meet the locals and learn about their cultures.

-My travel to Ukraine: Crossing the border from Poland into Ukraine with a car
+My road trip in Ukraine: Crossing the border from Poland into Ukraine with a car

 After an amazing time in Poland (blogpost: 25.000 km Europe road trip part 9 : Warsaw and Krakow) and humbling experience at Auschwitz (blogpost: How to visit the Auschwitz-Birkenau concentration camps) it was time to head towards the Ukraine.
 I would use the Korczowa-Krakovets border on the A4 highway between Poland and Ukraine.
 Tanya (28) also member of the team joined me in Poland as she would be my translator when visiting the charities in Ukraine and as the negotiator.. well, for everything else!